From dairymaids to soldiers

 Several books on gender and women’s history followed: two volumes of essays on women’s history with Barbara Brookes and Margaret Tennant—Women in History (1986) and Women in History 2 (1992)—along with the large Book of New Zealand Women/Ko Kui Ma te Kaupapa with Merimeri Penfold and Bridget Williams (1991).
 These books brought new research to light and were used not only as university course publications but also more widely as a thirst to explore and know about women of the past emerged.

 The Vote, the Pill and Demon Drink (1993) focused on writings by women in nineteenth- and twentieth-century New Zealand seeking equality and political and social reform.
-And ‘My Hand will Write what my Heart Dictates’ (1996) with Victoria alumna Frances Porter drew on the nineteenth-century writings of New Zealand women.
+And ‘My Hand will Write what my Heart Dictates’ (1996) with Victoria University of Wellington alumna Frances Porter drew on the nineteenth-century writings of New Zealand women.

-Professor Macdonald took up her academic position at Victoria University in 1990 and has subsequently spent many hours supervising graduate students in all areas of history.
+Professor Macdonald took up her academic position at Victoria University of Wellington in 1990 and has subsequently spent many hours supervising graduate students in all areas of history.
 “I derive great pleasure in seeing students ‘infected’ by the history bug and producing large and often significant pieces of new research they had not imagined themselves capable of undertaking,” she says.

 In 2014, she was awarded a Marsden Fund grant for her project 'Tinker, Tailor, Soldier, Settler: Garrison and Empire in the Nineteenth Century', enabling her to identify the names and details of 12,000 imperial soldiers who fought in the New Zealand Land Wars of the 1860s.